 iii) the sole pub or the sole petrol station in the village provided it has a rateable value of less than £12,500

 The Council may decide to give up to 100% rate relief to any other business in such a rural village if it is satisfied that the business is of benefit to the community and having regard to the interests of its council tax payers, who would have to contribute towards the cost of giving such relief.

 Relief for Local Newspapers

-A discount worth up to £1,500 a year is available for two years from 1st April 2017, to office space occupied by local newspapers.
+A discount worth up to £1,500 a year is available for three years from 1st April 2017, to office space occupied by local newspapers.
 This is up to a maximum of one discount per local newspaper title and per property, and up to state aid limits.